US Envoy Kerry Presses Mexico On Climate, Energy - UrduPoint

 In November, Lopez Obrador's ruling party pushed back its deadline for the approval of the reform bill until April, following a backlash from the United States, Canada and foreign investors.

-The Mexican government says the reforms are needed to prevent soaring power prices and tackle corruption.
+The Mexican government says the reforms are needed to prevent soaring power prices and to tackle corruption.

 "I know the president has embarked on some reforms that are important to him and to the country," he said.